 There was an afternoon maybe 6 months after the birth of my second child.
-The baby was secured in a little bouncy seat, my 2 year old playing in the sun on the window sill of the cinder block room in the boys dormitory that doubled as our apartment.
+The baby was secured in a little bouncy seat, my 2 year old playing in the sun on the window sill of cinder blocks in the boys’ dorm room that doubled as our apartment.
 I was wearing, honest to God, a shift.
 Yes, really.
 Those of you with Italian grandmas will know what that is.
 The same shift I had been wearing for several days, I might add.
-I was still carrying a few stone of baby weight, and the aftereffects of eclampsia.
-My father was recovering from his colostomy reversal; my mother had just been diagnosed with the lung cancer that would in less than a year claim her life at 65.
+I was still carrying a few stone of baby weight and the after-effects of eclampsia.
+My father was recovering from a colostomy reversal; my mother had just been diagnosed with the lung cancer that would in less than a year claim her life at 65.
 My husband was working on campus, a short walk away and yet somehow never available.
 I was fat, tired, overwhelmed by the responsibilities of motherhood, mourning the loss of my career – I had quit my doctoral program to focus on my family.
 Nothing seemed within my control.
-I sat on the couch in the shift, probably eating doughnuts.
+I sat on the couch in the shift, eating doughnuts and watching bad daytime TV.

-And then, Tipper Gore appeared before me, regaling the host of whatever daytime talkshow was on the TV, with details of her own battle with depression.
+Suddenly, there was Tipper Gore on the screen.
+The wife of the Vice President appeared before me, regaling the talk show host with details of her own battle with depression.
 She mouthed all the usual platitudes: you’re not alone, help is available, there’s no shame.
-I stared at teh screen, recalling being in the hospital at the birth of my first child, when the woman in the next room cried without ceasing all day long.
-She would stagger to the door and the desk nurse would pop up to usher her back to bed, soothing her hair and saying “it’s ok – we’re getting you your happy pill.”
+I stared at the screen, recalling being in the hospital after the birth of my first child, while a woman in the next room cried without ceasing.
+She would stagger to the door and the desk nurse would pop up to usher her back to bed, smoothing her hair and saying “it’s ok – we’re getting you your happy pill.”

 I felt a stab of aversion that I was on the verge of needing The Happy Pill.
 Wasn’t I stronger than that?
 More self-aware?
 I had been through rounds of therapy already.
 I knew what my problems were.
 Medication is for the weak.

 Nevertheless, I called the scrolling number below Tipper’s head for a 5 minute phone screen.
 Nailed it.
 I’ve always scored very well on tests.
-Had an appointment before I had hung up the phone.
-Just like that.
+The screener on the other end of the phone had the appointment booked before I could refuse.

 In the end, although I credit Ms. Gore, I think it was the shift what done it for me.
 I mean, who wears one of those?
 Whatever the impetus, that call set me on a path.
 Not a straight path by any means, but the first healthy step on the journey to where I am now.